Frequently Asked Questions

 How should I store my chocolate?

 Burdick Chocolates should be stored in their original packaging in a cool, dry place.
 An air-conditioned room is ideal.
 While not recommended, if you must refrigerate our chocolate, allow the bonbons to warm gradually at room temperature before eating.
-A refrigerator is too humid an environment for good chocolate storage and may affect both the texture and appearance of our bonbons.
+A refrigerator is too humid an environment for good chocolate storage and may affect both the texture and appearance of our specialty bonbons and truffles.

 How long can I keep your chocolates?

-Because we don't use preservatives, our all-natural, fresh ganaches taste best within ten days of their arrival.
+Because we don't use preservatives, our all-natural, fresh ganaches taste best within 2 weeks of their arrival.
 With longer storage many of the wonderful flavor nuances that make Burdick Chocolates so special are gradually lost.
 We suggest you purchase Burdick Chocolates in small quantities frequently, rather than large quantities rarely.